ya-yura/salatik/README.md

 # SALATIK — Salad Delivery Project

-The Salad Delivery Project is an innovative web application that aims to revolutionize the way people order and enjoy healthy and delicious salads.
+The SALATIK Project is an innovative web application that aims to revolutionize the way people order and enjoy healthy and delicious salads.
 With our platform, customers can easily browse through a wide variety of salads, customize their ingredients, and have them conveniently delivered to their doorstep.

 ## Key Features